Marlon Pack: Cardiff City

 Pack joined Cardiff on 8 August 2019 for an undisclosed fee on a three-year contract, ending his Bristol City captaincy in the process.
 He made his debut for the side two days later in a 2–1 victory over Luton Town.
 In August 2019 he suffered a leg injury during a game at Reading, he made his return on 28 September in a 2–2 draw with Hull City.
 Pack's first goal in a Cardiff shirt came in the following game in a 3–0 win against Queens Park Rangers.
 On 10 June 2022, Cardiff announced Pack would leave the club when his contract expired on 30 June.

 Portsmouth

 On 22 June 2022, Pack returned to his hometown club Portsmouth on a two-year deal having begun his professional career with the League One club.
-Following the departure of Clark Robertson, Pack was appointed new Portsmouth captain ahead of the 2023–24 season.
+Following the departure of Clark Robertson, Pack was appointed Portsmouth captain ahead of the 2023–24 season.
 At the EFL Awards, Pack was named in the League One Team of the Season.
 He was named as Portsmouth's Player of the Season for 2023–24 by The News/Sports Mail following the club's promotion as champions.

+On 8 May 2026, the club announced Pack had signed a new one-year contract.